scvcrem/scvcrem.github.io/_pages/about.md

 I am a Postdoctoral Research Fellow at Bocconi University, [Dondena Centre](https://dondena.unibocconi.eu/research-areas/politics-and-institutions-unit), studying topics in political sociology, comparative political economy, and public policy.

-**research.** My research investigates the micro-foundations of political conflict on immigration and its interactions with macro societal changes in advanced industrial democracies.
+**research.** My research investigates the micro-foundations of political conflict over immigration and its interactions with macro societal changes in advanced industrial democracies.
 I address the following key questions:

 *immigrant exploitation and ethnic community.* How local demand for exploited farm labor fosters immigrant underground organization and ethnic community choices;

-*public service access and far-right support.* How public service deprivation generates enduring feelings of abandonment by the state and boosts support for anti-immigrant policy platforms;
+*access to public services and support for the far-right.* How public service deprivation generates a lasting sense of abandonment by the state and strenghtens support for anti-immigrant political platforms;

-*collective memory and anti-fascism.* How local communities preserve memories of armed resistance against fascism and mobilize them to counter contemporary far-right pressures;
+*collective memory and anti-fascism.* How local communities preserve memories of armed resistance to fascism and mobilize them to counter contemporary far-right pressures;

- *electoral consequences of climate change.* Why climate-related natural disasters may fail to increase support for environmental policy and instead bolster far-right parties.
+ *the electoral consequences of climate change.* Why climate-related natural disasters may fail to increase support for environmental policy and instead strenghten far-right parties.

 I combine multiple types of methods and evidence, often involving extensive qualitative fieldwork and design-based causal inference, and developing new approaches to combine the two.